Edible Flowers

 Marigolds

-Marigold petals add a splash of color to salads and rice dishes.
-They have a slightly bitter, citrusy flavor.
-Some varieties, like the Mexican marigold, have a more pronounced taste.
-They can be used dried or fresh.
+Marigold petals add a splash of color and a slightly bitter, citrusy flavor to salads and rice dishes.
+Mexican marigold varieties have a more pronounced taste if you want something with more character.
+They can be used fresh or dried, which makes them versatile across seasons.

 Lavender